MostafaAbbas-git/Emergency-Department/README.md

 # Emergency-Department
- This is a simple hospital management system software focused mainly on Emergency department.
-Using Flask&MySQL for backend and HTML,CSS &JS for frontend.
+ This is a simple hospital management system software focused mainly on Emergency department using MySQL Database Service.

-# HIS
 ## Table of Contents

 * [About the Project](#about-the-project)